More than 70 people overdose in a single day in New Haven

 “The substance behind these overdoses is highly dangerous and must be avoided,” Malloy said, adding that state public health officials had delivered 50 doses of Naloxone to New Haven to replenish the supply expended by first responders over the course of the 24-hour crisis.

-Synthetic cannabinoids can be smoked or vaporized in e-cigarettes, and range in price from mildly inexpensive to cheap.
-Some individual cigarettes can be purchased for as little as $2.
-The drugs typically can cause rapid heart rate, vomiting and an increase in blood pressure.
+Synthetic cannabinoids can be smoked or vaporized in e-cigarettes, and range in price from mildly inexpensive to cheap, some for as little as $2.

-In a warning last month signed by top federal officials, the Food and Drug Administration said synthetic marijuana has become particularly risky because some producers have been adding brodifacoum – a long-acting anticoagulant thought to extend the drug-induced “high.”

-“Today, we’re joining together to send a strong warning to anyone who may use synthetic marijuana products that these products can be especially dangerous as a result of the seemingly deliberate use of brodifacoum in these illegal products,” the officials said.

 -